 In addition, the program prepares professional educators as scholarly inquirers who ask thoughtful questions, who can conduct sound inquiry, and who can recommend informed policy.
-For more information go to the Middle Secondary and Instructional Technology program page.
+For more information go to the Middle and Secondary Education program page.

 For information on graduate admissions, please visit the College of Education Office of Academic Assistance Website.